Why you shouldn’t namespace GraphQL mutations

 mutation { post { update(id: "post_xxx", post: ...) { # ... } } post { publish(id: "post_xxx") { # ... } }}

-2. The nested update field starts and finishes resolving.
+field starts and finishes resolving. - The first

-5. The nested publish field starts and finishes resolving.
+field starts and finishes resolving. - The second

 This sounds very reasonable, but in reality you will observe different runtime behavior than this if you run this operation on a real server.